-The foundations for this group were laid at the 2016 workshop Broadening the scope of science advice (GYA/INGSA/JRC) and the 2016 conference Science & Policy Making: Towards a New Dialogue (INGSA/EC) both held in Brussels, and we were officially established as a GYA Working Group in the summer of 2017.
+The foundations for this group were laid at the 2016 workshop Broadening the scope of science advice (GYA/INGSA/JRC) and the 2016 conference Science & Policy Making: Towards a New Dialogue (INGSA/EC) both held in Brussels.
+We then started out as a GYA Incubator and were officially established as a GYA Working Group in January 2018.

 Further spinoff results are: